Readit News logoReadit News

 mylastattempt commented on My washing machine refreshed my thinking on software estimation cosive.com/blog/my-washin... · Posted by u/tashicorp

-emilfihlman · 6 months ago
+emilfihlman · a year ago

 This was just painful to read.